finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 using ( bucket_id = 'avatars' and auth.uid() = owner );

 -- Attachments Bucket
+insert into storage.buckets (id, name, public) values ('attachments', 'attachments', true) on conflict do nothing;
 create policy "Public can view attachments" on storage.objects for select using ( bucket_id = 'attachments' );